 At the age when children are reciting poems by Paul Éluard in school, Tanc was drowning his boredom by scribbling automatic writing in his notebooks that was as beautiful as it was indecipherable.

 Later, he was introduced to visual art through graffiti which eventually became Tanc's preferred medium and would later shape his style: action painting, gestural precision, material research, and chance...

 After repetitively tagging the word "blaze" on the street, TANC ventured into abstract art in the beginning of the 2000s.
 He moved from creating public works to working in a studio, making pieces distinctive from traditional graffiti artists.
 He follows a specific method based on the line that is influenced by the materials he uses, his own name, and the way he used to tag.

-Inspired by his travels in North Africa, where he studied the forms of the Arabic language, and in Asia, where he took an interest in ideograms, he decided to devote several series of paintings to the automatic writing he had been doing since adolescence.
-He was greatly inspired by the pictorial work of Henri Michaux and his experiences on mescaline for this project
+Inspired by his travels in North Africa, where he studied Arabic, and in Asia, where he became interested in language symbols, he decided to create a series using the automatic writing process that he had been practicing since he his adolescence.
+In this regard, he is inspired by the pictorial works by the French writer-poet-painter, Henri Michaux, and his experiences creating his pieces while under the influence of mescaline.